flutter/flutter/docs/tool/README.md

 ## Making changes to the `flutter` tool

-If you want to alter and re-test the tool's behavior itself, locally commit your tool change in git and the tool will be rebuilt from Dart sources in `packages/flutter_tools` the next time you run `flutter`.
-Alternatively, delete the `bin/cache/flutter_tools.snapshot` file.
+You can run the tool from source by running `bin/flutter-dev`.

-Doing so will force a rebuild of the tool from your local sources the next time you run `flutter`.
+Alternatively, delete the `bin/cache/flutter_tools.snapshot` file or locally commit your change in git and then run `flutter` again.
+This will rebuild the tool from local source.

 This step is not required if you are launching `flutter_tools.dart` (either by running or testing) from an IDE.

 The `flutter_tools` tests run inside the Dart command line VM rather than in the